 Instagram is an online mobile photo- and video-sharing application that enables users to take pictures or videos and share them on a variety of social networking platforms such as Facebook, Twitter, Tumblr and Flickr.

 LinkedIn is a business-oriented social networking service that was founded in 2002.
 It is mainly used for professional and business networking.
-It is also like in online service that generates your employment online, provided you update your profile regularly.
+It is also like in online service that generates your employment online, provided you update and optimise your LinkedIn profile regularly.

 The functionality of LinkedIn is to allow both employees and employers to create profiles and “connections” with each other in an online social network which may also represent real-world professional relationships.